AdobeDocs/campaign-standard.en/help/automating/using/managing-encrypted-data.md

 The steps to perform this use case are as follows:

-1. Generate a GPG key pair (public/private) using a PGP utility, then install the public key onto Control Panel.
+1. Generate a GPG key pair (public/private) using a GPG utility, then install the public key onto Control Panel.
 Detailed steps are available in [Control Panel documentation](https://docs.adobe.com/content/help/en/control-panel/using/instances-settings/gpg-keys-management.html#encrypting-data).

     ![](assets/gpg_install.png)